libresmartphone/libresmartphone/README.md

 2. Improve the software or help with the smartphone design.
 3. Donate money (any quantity, even $5, means a lot to us) or materials for the development of libresmartphone.

-    You can donate to the following bank account:
+    You can donate to the following bank account (Thanks for doing so!):

     -Gerard Arnau Codina.